TUDelft-PRIME-Books/Linear-Algebra/Chapter5/DeterminantsViaRowReduction.md

 :::{paren-list}
 :start: 1

-- If a column  is scaled with a factor $c$, the determinant is also scaled with a factor $c$.
+- If a column  is scaled with a factor $c$, then the determinant is also scaled with a factor $c$.

 :::